Salespeople often lack the support of a dedicated marketing team that does lead generation programs for them. So they do their own sales prospecting.

 Lead nurturing should be focused on building a long-term conversation that builds trust.

-10. Develop and maintain your own database
+10. Develop and maintain your database

-I hope you found this post helpful with fresh ideas you can use now.
+I hope you found this post helpful with fresh ideas you can use today.